biopragmatics/bioregistry/src/bioregistry/data/README.md

 ### [`collections.json`](collections.json)

 This file contains manually curated collections of prefixes/resources for various purposes.

 ### [`mismatch.json`](metaregistry.json)

 This file contains the mismatch dictionary, so the alignment algorithm doesn't accidentally create resources that are chimera of two different ones.
 Its keys correspond to bioregistry prefixes and its values are dictionaries mapping from metaprefixes to wrong external prefixes to avoid.

 ## Processing Help Files

+This directory also houses several *ad hoc* files containing curated information for helping process and align external resources.

 | File Name                                              | Description                                                              |
 |--------------------------------------------------------|--------------------------------------------------------------------------|